 Pakistan has many beautiful mosques that you can visit.
 When visiting, women should wear head scarfs, and all guests should cover their knees and shoulders, and take off shoes before entering.

 I really recommend that you dress extra conservatively while visiting mosques (i.e. have your full body covered).
-While visiting the Shan Jahan Mosque in Sukkur, one of the most beautiful places in Pakistan, I wore three quarter length pants, a t-shirt, and head scarf – thinking this would be OK.
+While visiting the Shan Jahan Mosque in Sukkur, one of the most beautiful places in Pakistan, I wore three quarter length pants, a t-shirt, and a headscarf – thinking this would be OK.

 Many bathrooms in Pakistan are fine but there are going to be points when you will encounter squat toilets, especially in the more remote places in the Northern region.
 These generally aren’t very clean, and rarely have toilet paper.